 TQHF 2022 Honoree: Diane Gaudynski

 We are so pleased to share the quilts made by 2022 TQHF Honoree Diane Gaudynski.
 When Diane’s love of sewing took her into the world of quilting in the 1980s, it was a whole new direction for her.
 Over the years, intense practice and study have made her a master at the art of machine quilting.
-Diane will be inducted into The Quilters Hall of Fame at Celebration 2022, July 21 – 23.
+Diane was inducted into The Quilters Hall of Fame at Celebration 2022, July 21 – 23.
+Her quilts will be on display at The Quilters Hall of Fame August 2 through October 1, 2022.

 October 4 - December 10